hmrc/manage-external-guidance-frontend/README.md

 # Manage External Guidance Frontend

 This repo models a process allowing external guidance authors, approvers and publishers to make guidance available to the public.
+The service is provided in the English language.

 ### License